KateALaney/Bamazon/README.md

 <br></br>
 ![Customer View Intro](images/CustomerViewIntro.png)
 <br></br>
 This shows the view of all products when the customer selects "view".
+Once "view" has been selected, users are then given the option to make a purchase or exit the program.
 <br></br>
 ![Customer View Select](images/CustomerViewSelect.png)
+<br></br>
+This shows what happens when the customer selects "purchase".
+The customer is prompted to choose the item number of the product they want to purchase, and then the quantity of that product.
+If there is enough product in stock, they are told their purchase has been a success, and are given the total cost of their purchase.
 <br></br>
 ![Customer View Complete](images/CustomerViewComplete.png)
 <br></br>